 - Must possess a current and unrestricted license to practice as a registered nurse

-- Must meet the Army physical and moral standards
+- and, they must meet the Army physical and moral standards

 17: Nurse Specialties